-- 1.6 Consultation on the draft Environmental Protection SPD will take place between [START DATE] and [END DATE].
-Comments must received by the council no later than 5:00pm on [END DATE]. - 1.7 The consultation documents can be viewed online using the council's consultation portal(1) and at public libraries in Cheshire East.
-You are advised to check the current libraries opening times on the council's website(2) or telephone the libraries information service on 0300 123 7739. - 1.8 There is no requirement for SPDs to be accompanied by a sustainability appraisal but in "exceptional circumstances", there may be a requirement for SPDs to be subject to Strategic Environmental Assessment (SEA) where it is considered likely that they may have a significant effect on the environment that has not already been assessed within the SEA of the Local Plan.
-A screening assessment has been carried out, which concludes that further such assessment is not necessary.
+- 1.6 Your views are invited on this final draft Environmental Protection SPD and accompanying report of consultation, which details comments received during the consultation on the initial draft SPD and any subsequent changes made to the document. - 1.7 Consultation will take place between [START DATE] and [END DATE].
+Comments must be received by the council no later than [END DATE].

+- 1.8 The consultation documents can be viewed online using the council's consultation portal1 and at public libraries in Cheshire East.
+You are advised to check the current libraries opening times on the council's website2 or telephone the libraries service on 0300 123 5018. - 1.9 There is no requirement for SPDs to be accompanied by a sustainability appraisal but in "exceptional circumstances", there may be a requirement for SPDs to be subject to Strategic Environmental Assessment (SEA) where it is considered likely that they may have a significant effect on the environment that has not already been assessed within the SEA of the Local Plan.
+A screening assessment has been carried out, which concludes that further such assessment is not necessary. - 1.10 A screening exercise has also been carried out to determine whether the document requires appropriate assessment (under the Habitats Regulations).
+This also concludes that further such assessment is not necessary. - 1.11 An Equality Impact Assessment screening exercise has also been undertaken on the content of this SPD.
+It concludes that the SPD provides further guidance on the policy approach set out in the LPS and SADPD.
+No negative impacts are identified following consultation on the initial draft SPD. - 1.12 The Strategic Environmental Assessment and Habitats Regulations Assessment screening assessments and the Equalities Impact Assessment screening have been published alongside this final draft SPD.
+You can give your views on the findings of these screening assessments through the consultation as well.